Celiac Disease vs. Gluten Sensitivity: Comparing Symptoms

 • Symptoms that improve when avoiding gluten-containing foods

 In London and across the UK, both NHS and private testing options are available.
-Private screening can often provide faster access to results and comprehensive testing panels.
+Private screening can often provide faster access to results and multi-marker testing panels.

 Understanding Your Test Results